 patients and definitely creating a

-poor patient experience,”
+poor patient experience,” states the document.

 Those patients who finally get admitted to hospital after